 We located a street vendor at Campo San Geremia that sells both crepes and beer.
 Mom picked up Peroni as one does in Italia, and I enjoyed a Nutella crepe because French food is good too!
 After enjoying our late night food and drink while people-watching, we headed back to our hotel to get a good night’s rest for our train ride in the morning.

 Anthony and I have been on the metro and other trains before, but this was our first “high speed train” and it certainly won’t be our last.
-We traveled on Italo, and with speeds up to about 200 mph we made it to Firenze (Florence) in less than 2 hours.
+We traveled on Italo, with speeds up to about 200 mph!

 The funniest part about this short ride from Venezia to Firenze is that the couple we sat right across from was from Plano, TX.
 They mentioned the streets they lived near and we are in that area all the time!
 What are the odds?